Service Barrie Phone: 705-726-4242

 The Province is providing $40 million over two years to help municipalities with costs surrounding cannabis legalization.
 The payment is on per-household basis.
 The first payment will be issued to all municipalities regardless of whether they opt in or out to allowing cannabis retail stores.
 Only municipalities that opt in will receive a second payment from the Province.
 Barrie has opted in, so will receive one payment of $136,869 and a second payment (amount to be determined) from the Province to help with the implementation costs of legalization.

-One-third of the initial funding will go to Barrie Police Service for enforcement, the remainder to the City for communication with the public and retail store applicants, court resources and hiring more Municipal Law Enforcement Officers, if necessary, to enforce regulations in parks, workplaces and public places.
+One-third of the initial funding will go to Barrie Police Service for enforcement, the remainder to the City and service partners for communication with the public and retail store applicants, court resources and hiring more Municipal Law Enforcement Officers, if necessary, to enforce regulations in parks, workplaces and public places.

 Public consumption of cannabis is permitted under Provincial legislation.
 The Province regulates public consumption of cannabis the same as smoking a cigarette.
 However, in Barrie, municipal smoking by-laws apply as well as the Smoke-Free Ontario Act.The City of Barrie’s smoking by-laws will prohibit cannabis smoking and vaping in public places (ie. sidewalks, walkways and parks) and workplaces.